Zel-os/MogaSerial/README.md

 This driver is included in the MogaSerial download.
 Run ScpDriver.exe and click `Install`.
 If you'd prefer to build the driver yourself, it can be obtained from <http://github.com/nefarius/ScpServer>.

->If you're running Windows 7, download and install the official [Xbox 360 Controller driver](http://www.microsoft.com/hardware/en-us/d/xbox-360-controller-for-windows).
-This is pre-installed in both Windows 8 and 10.
+>If you're running Windows 7, also download and install the official [Xbox 360 Controller driver](http://www.microsoft.com/hardware/en-us/d/xbox-360-controller-for-windows).
+This is pre-installed on both Windows 8 and 10.

 ##### DirectInput - vJoy virtual device driver
 If you want full trigger support in older DirectInput games, or want to use your Moga alongside other controllers with [x360ce](http://www.x360ce.com/), the vJoy driver is a better option.